 Moving and manipulating objects are key objectives in many activities, such as attaining elite athletic performance and maintaining a high quality of life after stroke.
 Each of these daily tasks require the execution of complex processes involving neural, sensory, and muscular coordination.
 Neuromotor control is the ability of the central nervous system to use sensory input to control and remain aware of movement of voluntary musculature in the body, as well as limb posture and orientation.
 Common lines of interest include rehabilitative neuromotor control, elite performance neuromotor control, and developmental neuromotor control.

-The research material presented on this website has been supported by the National Institute of Health (R15HD093086-02 and R21 NS121624-01) and by the National Science Foundation (Division of Behavioral and Cognitive Sciences, Science of Learning 1823889, International Research Experience for Students Track 1: 1854158, and an Individual Research and Development Plan).
-We are also supported by the Medical College of Wisconsin, the Stroke Rehabilitation Center of Southeastern Wisconsin, and the McPherson Eye Research Institute (Expanding Our Vision Grant).
+The research material presented on this website has been supported by the National Institute of Health and the National Science Foundation.
+We are also supported by the Medical College of Wisconsin, the Stroke Rehabilitation Center of Southeastern Wisconsin, and the McPherson Eye Research Institute.